craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen - Prime/Big Lore/Economy Pages/Economics of Acstow.md

 Goat is the only available true dairy in Acstow.
 Peanut and Almond milks are acceptable substitutes in most cases.

 #### Grain
+Potatoes and Peanuts are the two most common flours in Acstow.
+Potato flour makes a fluffy white bread while Peanut makes a dense protein heavy soup thickener or breading.

-Largely, potato is the only "grain" produced in Acstow.
-Small amounts of other grains could be found, but not in large quantities, and almost certainly not for sale.
+Small amounts of true grains could be found, but not in large quantities, and almost certainly not for sale.

 #### Fruit
-Few fruits are grown in Acstow, those that are grown are rarely eaten on their own, more commonly becoming preservative or drink.
+While soil and temperature can be controlled, space is an issue for growing Fruit in Acstow.
+Those fruits that are grown here are grown in low quantity and quality do to this restriction.
+Those fruit that are grown are rarely eaten on their own, more commonly becoming preservative or drink.

+Acstow grows Peach and Plum for their plump juices.
+Lemon, Lime, and Orange are cultivated here because of their rarety elsewhere in the world, but they are poor in quality compared to world imports.
+"Emerging" Avocados grow better than most in Acstow's conditions, leading them to be a higher quantity fruit in Acstow.

+Peanuts are grown similar in quantity to potatoes.

 #### Vegetable
 #### Spice and Oil